davidobrien1985/davidobrien1985.github.io/blog/_posts/2025-04-28-azure-functions-byo-powershell.md

 ```

 The code above shows how we call the `pwsh` executable from c#.
 We use the `ProcessStartInfo` class to configure the process and redirect the output.
 We also wait for the process to exit and capture the output and error messages.
 It's not important for this blog post to explain what the script itself does.<br>
-The important part is that running this code locally works perfectly, but when we deploy it to Azure Functions, we get a strange error message.
+The important part is that running this code locally worked perfectly fine on Windows, but when we deployed it to Azure Functions, we got a strange error message.
 Remember, we mostly develop on Windows, but our Azure Functions run on Linux.
 File permissions are a common issue when running code on Linux, and this is where we ran into trouble.
 The error message we got post deployment was:

 ```
 An error occurred trying to start process '/home/site/wwwroot/powershell/pwsh' with working directory '/home/site/wwwroot'.
 Permission denied